 In January 2009, the Bitcoin network came into existence after Satoshi Nakamoto mined the first ever block on the chain, known as the genesis block, for a reward of 50 bitcoins.
 Embedded in the coinbase of this block was the not so cryptic “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”

 If you want to invest in a single crypto, it has to be Bitcoin, as a store of value away from corruptible fiats, it’s the only game in town.
 Consider it as digital gold.
-As a replacement for cash, it’s more limited, it’s not designed for high volume low worth transactions.
+As a replacement for cash, it’s more limited, it’s not designed for high-volume low-worth transactions.
 Buy (and sell!) your Bitcoin on a trusted exchange instead.
-We like Kraken, proper trading platform, low fees, and frequently fails when busy(!).
-That might sound bad, but they’re all unregulated, so anyone with a couple of days PHP coding experience can knock-up a “trading platform”.
+We like Kraken, a proper trading platform, with low fees, and frequently fails when busy(!).
+That might sound bad, but they’re all unregulated, so anyone with a couple of days of PHP coding experience can knock up a “trading platform”.
 If you consider Kraken the best of a bad bunch, you won’t go far wrong!

 If you’re solely interested in buying and selling with fiat and don’t care about wallets and sending or receiving Bitcoin (or Ether or Litecoin), checkout Revolut.
-Half-way house? crypto.com is a feature-rich App.
+Half-way house? crypto.com or Nexo are feature-rich Apps.

 Ethereum is the next crypto of interest, not designed as a general-purpose currency like bitcoin, but as a public, blockchain-based, distributed scripting platform (using what are called smart contracts).
 The internal cryptocurrency token, ether, has become the 2nd most valuable crypto in terms of market cap at the time of writing but is largely pre-mined.
-Also currently Ethereum is also the leading blockchain platform for initial coin offerings.
-Personally, we prefer Cardano – Open source, peer-reviewed, and designed to improve on Ethereum.
+Also currently Ethereum is the leading blockchain platform for initial coin offerings.
+Personally, we prefer Solana or Cardano – Open source, peer-reviewed, and designed to improve on Ethereum.
 ADA is smart contracts with knobs on!
-Come Alonzo in 2Q21, and Cardano to the moon!

-Tether, do like the idea of stablecoins, but not this one!
+Stablecoins, but not Tether!
 Safe haven, but get one backed by reality!
 Tether seem to magic up new currency by the billion.
 Iffy audit trails.
-Trusttoken looks better, stake for interest payments!
+USDC looks better, move around for cheap on Polygon and stake for interest payments!

 The rest!
 There are literally 1,000s of so-called altcoins out there – Litecoin, the first “new Bitcoin” (and a popular port of call for a decent network with low transaction costs), Dash, Monero, Zcash are worthy attempts at a “Bitcoin 2.0”, even DOGE, a ‘joke’ with legs! …with improved speed and anonymity… but still occupying that “store of value” space for the technically aware.
 Proper digital currencies all of them – public blockchain, distributed miners and a hard-limited total coin distribution, but still for the techies… Where’s the one with mass appeal??!